 Humana believes that everyone has a unique health and well-being story.
 What is yours?
 My doctor recommended I cut sugars, starches, and many carbohydrates from my diet four years ago.
 I lost 25% of my body weight at age 33.
 I was overweight from puberty until I was about to turn 34.

-I have always loved being active and biked throughout college, but a series of injuries, from a torn meniscus to plantar fasciitis to frozen shoulder, stifled my exercise and sometimes greatly affected my mobility.
+I have always loved being active and biking throughout college, but a series of injuries, from a torn meniscus to plantar fasciitis to a frozen shoulder, stifled my exercise and sometimes greatly affected my mobility.

 While I was there, we talked about physical therapy, my weight, my old knee and foot injuries, and my anxiety.
 After several months of physical therapy for my frozen shoulder, done both at a PT gym and then replicated at home with home gym equipment, I regained mobility and was on the road to regaining full strength.